 instead of listening for the diverse stories, languages, experiences

 and being complicit with evil.

 Reconcile us to you, to one another, and to ourselves.

 Sometimes, we need to complexify in order to encounter the fullness of God and the fullness of God’s community.
 I wonder how we can do that better in the days ahead.

-Jihyun Oh is interim pastor of Oglethorpe Presbyterian Church.
+Jihyun Oh is currently the manager of call process support for the Presbyterian Church (U.S.A.).
+She was previously the interim pastor of Oglethorpe Presbyterian Church.
 She transitioned from being the staff chaplain for the Marcus Stroke & Neuroscience Center and ICU Coordinator at Grady Memorial Hospital in Atlanta.
 She is a 2006 MDiv graduate of Columbia and a current DMin student.
 She enjoys gathering around the table with friends and family, watching movies with Minions in them, and being a new cello student.

 The Center for Lifelong Learning is offering an abundance of courses and events for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, church leadership, spiritual formation and spiritual direction.
 Our courses are designed for people at all stages of their ministry.
 Check out our current classes HERE.